avcoder/unit06-lesson05/slides.md

 - useState - can initialize useState with an array or an object (`useState(['#fff', '#ddd'])`)
    - when might you want to use an object instead of primitive values?
 - reminder: whenever you change state, you need to provide a brand new array/object, modify that new array, then set that new array into state.
+That's because React uses reference equality (memory address) to check if something changed.
 - state variables should always be immutable (never mutate it)

 ---